opentargets/genetics-v2d-data/README.md

     1. Download
     2. Normalise to reference genome
     3. Extract samples separately for each super population
-    4. Filter to remove MAF < 1% and genotypin-rate < 5%
+    4. Filter to remove MAF < 1% and genotyping-rate < 5%
     5. Convert to bed, bim, fam
-  3. Use plink to calculate correaltion coefficients (R) for each index study in each 1000 superpopulation.
+  3. Use plink to calculate correaltion coefficients (R) for each index study in each 1000G superpopulation.
   4. Merge index variant correlation tables to input manifest
   4. Fisher-Z transform R coefficients.
   5. For each study take weighted average across populations weighting by sample size.